Why Choosing Purpose-Built Restaurant Hardware Makes a Difference

 Remote tools for configuring, management, diagnosis, and upgrades are critical pieces to the “easily supported” rule.
 The soft costs and operational disruption caused by having to physically manage systems in a commercial kitchen far outweigh any perceived savings in acquisition costs.
 Make sure the support tools are mature enough to easily handle the tasks.
 For multi-unit chains, be sure you can manage the restaurants in bulk and from a central location.

 Seek minimal downtime to avoid disruption of business operations.
 The issue of downtime reminds me of someone recommending an individual based on their integrity, saying “they are honest – most of the time!”
-That completely undermined that value of the integrity.
+That completely undermined that value of integrity.
 To say “the restaurant hardware stays up and running for the most part!” does the same.
 Suddenly you are put in the position of worrying about when the next not-so-up time will happen.
 The integrity of the system should not be compromised by its use nor the environment in which it is used.
 Don’t accept a calculated risk.
 Rather, seek high availability – and high integrity!

 Is this hardware built to withstand the environment over the long haul?

 Remember, you aren’t dealing with your lab environment.
 You now have to introduce the effects of heat, humidity, airborne grease, and cleaning solutions throughout the life of your deployment.
 That means you should think twice about moving parts.
-Cooling fans or the spinning platters in a hard drive are increased opportunity for failure.
+Cooling fans or the spinning platters in a hard drive are an increased opportunity for failure.
 Purpose-built hardware for a kitchen environment should use passive cooling solutions.
 That means no fans, no moving liquid, and no/minimal venting.

 Cooling some of the processors in this equipment can be a challenge but dealing with it needs to be a purposeful focus for its long-term survival in a kitchen.
-Some of the higher performance embedded processors may actually be heat-sinked to its case or enclosure.
+Some of the higher performance embedded processors may actually be heatsinked to its case or enclosure.
 Some enclosures are ribbed extrusions and have the additional thermodynamic property of heat dissipation through its ‘chimney’ effect.
 That means when the ribs or fins are vertically mounted, the heat will rise through the ribs making a cooling current of air and helping to dissipate the heat from the working electronics.
 There are clever ways that purpose-built overcomes the stresses encountered.

-These controllers should be located correctly to help minimize the ill effects of heat in these harsh environments.
+These kitchen controllers and bump bars should be located correctly to help minimize the ill effects of heat in these harsh environments.
 But you should also have support tools that can report on heat issues.
 It is important to be able to monitor not only the CPU heat but also the ambient temperature inside the enclosure itself.
 Placing the electronics in strategic locations to help minimize heat affecting the life of a controller is important, that’s why embedded temperature sensors in the electronics and having software to monitor it can be a very important consideration.

 Instead of a typical hard drive (HDD) for storage, consider memory technology like NAND flash in Solid State Drives (SSDs) or even something like embedded multi-media card technology (eMMC).
 Your choice will depend on the use case, but there are good options now to avoid a typical HDD.
 There are usually “industrial” versions of each that can provide additional heat tolerance.